SciTools/iris/docs/iris/src/whitepapers/change_management.rst

     * A non-zero "<micro>" denotes a bugfix version, thus a release "X.Y.0" may be followed by "X.Y.1", "X.Y.2" etc, which *only* differ by containing bugfixes.
-Any bugfix release supercedes its predecessors, and does not change any (valid) APIs or behaviour :  there should be no reason not to replace a given version with its latest bugfix successor.
+Any bugfix release supercedes its predecessors, and does not change any (valid) APIs or behaviour :  hence, it is always advised to replace a given version with its latest bugfix successor, and there should be no reason not to.

     * "<extension>" is blank for formal releases.
-It used to indicate provisional software for testing :  The version of general Iris code in development is labelled "-DEV", and release candidates for testing during the release process are labelled "-rc1", "-rc2" etc.
+It used to indicate provisional software for testing :  The version string in a development code branch is always labelled "-DEV", and release candidates for testing during the release process are labelled "-rc1", "-rc2" etc.
-      For development code, the version number is that of the *next* release, which this code version is progressing towards, e.g. "1.2-DEV" for code following the 1.1 release and eventually giving rise to "1.2".
+      For development code, the version number is that of the *next* release, which this code version is progressing towards, e.g. "1.2-DEV" for all code branches since the 1.1 release and intended for release in "1.2".

 .. note::
     Our use of "-<extension>" is typical, but does not follow strict SemVer